A superposition principle for the inhomogeneous continuity equation with Hellinger-Kantorovich-regular coefficients: Introduction

 Conversely, assume that $\sigma \in \M^+(\car_\Om)$ is concentrated on solutions to \eqref{eq:int_ODEnonhom2} and satisfies

 Then \eqref{eq:intro_representation} defines a narrowly continuous curve of positive measures solving \eqref{eq:intro_cont}. \end{theorem}

+Notice that the growth condition \eqref{eq:intro_representation_bound} is natural, in the sense that if a measure $\sigma$ represents $\rho_t$ and \eqref{eq:quadraticbound} holds, then automatically $\sigma$ satisfies \eqref{eq:intro_representation_bound}.
+We refer the reader to Remark \ref{rem:conv_bound} below for more details.
+We also remark that the set $\Om$ in Theorem \ref{thm:intro_main} is required to be bounded.
+Indeed it would be interesting to extend our result to unbounded domains, in the spirit of \cite{ags,maniglia} where $\Om=\R^d$ is considered.
+However, it seems that a different proof strategy or stronger assumptions are required, see Remark \ref{rem:proofRd} below for details.
+Moreover, similarly to \cite{ags,maniglia}, it should be possible to prove a version of Theorem \ref{thm:intro_main} in which \eqref{eq:quadraticbound} is replaced by an $L^p$ bound for $1 \leq p \leq \infty$.
+Such analysis falls outside the scope of our paper.

-The proof of the above theorem is presented in Section \ref{sec:main_thm}.
+The proof of Theorem \ref{thm:intro_main} is presented in Section \ref{sec:main_thm}.
 It is based on a similar smoothing strategy as the one employed in \cite{ambrosioinventiones} to prove \eqref{eq:superpositionhomintro}.
-However in this case there are two main differences: first one needs to establish compactness properties for a coercive version of the Hellinger-Kantorovich energy when restricted to elements of $\cone_\Om$; second the smoothing needs to take into account the possibility of the measure $\rho_t$ vanishing at some time instance.
+However in this case there are two main differences: first one needs to establish compactness properties for a coercive version of the Hellinger-Kantorovich energy when restricted to elements of $\cone_\Om$, see Proposition \ref{lem:compact_sublevels}; second the smoothing needs to take into account the possibility of the measure $\rho_t$ vanishing at some time instance, as detailed in Remark~\ref{rem:zero_solutions} below.